buzcarter/recipes-nodejs/README.md

 * Recipes are written in plain text using the intuitive-ish [Markdown format](https://daringfireball.net/projects/markdown).
 * Publishes a recipe index, including on-page links to more easily locate a recipe.
 * Template driven layout, customize or use the provided template
+* Customize with themes -- color and minor layout settings.
+Plus, each recipe may choose its own theme.
 * No more overlooked ingredients or skipped Steps as recipe pages allow you to flag your current step and mark-off those you've already done.
 In the Ingredients and Steps sections:
     * Tap an item once to highlight it, tappin again removes highlighting.
     * Double tab an item to mark as "completed" or "used" (the text will be italicized and have a strike-through through it).
 Double tapping again removes the line.